ar-kt02/flock-v1/README.md

 3.  **Set up the environment variables:**

-    Create a `.env` file in the `frontend` directory and add the following variable:
+    Create a `.env.local` file in the `frontend` directory and add the following variable:

     ```
     NEXT_PUBLIC_BACKEND_URL="http://localhost:3001" # or your backend URL